kubernetes/website/content/en/blog/_posts/2020-12-02-dockershim-faq.md

 - Kubectl plugins that require docker CLI or the control socket
 - Kubernetes tools that require direct access to Docker (e.g. kube-imagepuller)
 - Configuration of functionality like `registry-mirrors` and insecure registries
-- Other support scripts or daemons that expect docker to be available and are run outside of Kubernetes (e.g. monitoring or security agents)
+- Other support scripts or daemons that expect Docker to be available and are run outside of Kubernetes (e.g. monitoring or security agents)
 - GPUs or special hardware and how they integrate with your runtime and Kubernetes